timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 aggregated only once.

-As a result, it is recommended to configure continuous aggregate policies with a positive `end_interval`, that is, the materialization will lag behind the most recent time by this amount.
+As a result, it is recommended to configure continuous aggregate policies with a positive `end_offset`, that is, the materialization will lag behind the most recent time by this amount.
 A recommended value is at least one time bucket.